pyrdm/pyrdm/README.md

 PyRDM
 =====

 PyRDM is a Python module for research data management (RDM).
-It facilitates the automated publication of scientific software and associated input and output data.
+It facilitates the automated online publication of scientific software and associated input and output data.

 Quick Start
 -----------